Jump to navigation

 Benefits available to non-citizens are limited to care and services necessary to treat immediate emergency conditions, including labor and delivery.

-33.1 What is a mother’s eligibility if she gives birth while on Medicaid?
+27.2 What is a newborn’s eligibility when the mother gives birth while on Medicaid?

 A baby born to a woman on Medicaid at the time of the newborn’s birth is guaranteed continuous eligibility through the baby’s first birthday.

-Please refer to the Provider Informationa HIPAA web page.
+Please refer to the Provider Information HIPAA web page.

 The specification manuals can be downloaded from the Provider Information Specifications section.